atacansuder/obsidian-furigana-generator/README.md

     -   **Ruby**: (Default) Uses HTML `<ruby>` tags, which render correctly in Obsidian's reading view out of the box.
     -   **Markdown**: Uses the `{kanji|reading}` syntax.
     -   **Japanese Novel**: Uses the `kanji《reading》` syntax.
+> [!WARNING]
-        > **Warning**: To properly render the `Markdown` or `Japanese Novel` syntaxes in reading view, you will need to install a corresponding plugin like [Markdown Furigana](https://github.com/steven-kraft/obsidian-markdown-furigana) or [Japanese Novel Ruby](https://github.com/k-quels/japanese-novel-ruby).
+> To properly render the `Markdown` or `Japanese Novel` syntaxes in reading view, you will need to install a corresponding plugin like [Markdown Furigana](https://github.com/steven-kraft/obsidian-markdown-furigana) or [Japanese Novel Ruby](https://github.com/k-quels/japanese-novel-ruby).
 This setting is here to support users of the mentioned plugins.

 ### Filtering